Welcome to Emmanuel Church!

 Join us on Sundays at 8:00 a.m for a quiet Holy Eucharist Rite I service or at 10:30 a.m for a Holy Eucharist Rite II service with music, or on Wednesdays at noon, as we celebrate Christ's message of love and healing grace to the world.

-With Trinity Sunday behind us, we shift to green as our liturgical color and enter the longest season of the church year.
-This liturgical season sometimes begins in mid-spring, but in 2014, the start of the Season after Pentecost (the Episcopal Church's formal name for this period) barely precedes the beginning of summer.
-The Episcopal Church has no formal rituals for this Saturday's solstice (we leave that to our Druid friends), but in summer, life at Emmanuel certainly slows down.
-We do, however, continue to offer our usual two services on Sundays (8 and 10:30 a.m.) and our mid-week celebration of the Holy Eucharist with anointing for healing at 12 noon on most Wednesdays.
-Watch the E-Mail News or check Emmanuel's website (emmanuelchesterparish.org) for any changes in the worship schedule made necessary by vacation schedules or special events.
+Green remains our liturgical color for the longest season of the church year.
+This liturgical season began the beginning of the summer.
+We do continue to offer our usual two services on Sundays (8 and 10:30 a.m.) and our mid-week celebration of the Holy Eucharist with anointing for healing at 12 noon on most Wednesdays.
+Watch the E-Mail News or check Emmanuel's website (emmanuelchesterparish.org) for any changes in the worship schedule made necessary by the start of the school year or special events.

-For all who are traveling this summer, may this Vacation Prayer from the Greek Orthodox Church prayerbook be in our hearts and on our lips:
+For all who are traveling this Labor Day Weekend, may this Vacation Prayer from the Greek Orthodox Church prayerbook be in our hearts and on our lips:

 "Dear Lord, how we’ve waited for this vacation, and now it’s finally here.
 Thank You, Lord, for the opportunity to take a break from our daily routines and to replenish our minds, bodies and souls so they we may better serve You.
 Sometimes our expectations for vacations are unrealistic,, and we find ourselves disappointed when things don’t go our way.
 Help us not to worry about having the ‘perfect’ vaction but to relax and enjoy every moment, whatever it may bring.
 We are grateful for the joys that await us-whether they be the beauty of your creation, recreation with family or friends, or peace and solitude.
 Watch over us and protect us as we travel, and brings us safely home again-refreshed and renewed.
 Amen."